romcal/romcal/docs/calendar-definitions.md

 It's generally a good practice to extend an existing liturgical day, with its specifications for a particular calendar, instead of redefining multiple time the same liturgical day in different calendars.

+For any extension or redefinition, there must be a corresponding src reference in the calendar to provide context for the definition.
+See [localization documentation](./localization.md) for more details on how these references should be structured.

 ### Overriding a liturgical day by its key

 In most countries, All Saints and All Souls are always celebrated on the 1st and 2nd of November respectively.
 However, in England and Wales, if All Saints (1 November) falls on a Saturday, it is transferred to the Sunday and All Souls is transferred to Monday 3rd November.